Did you know that you can apply to CBD for up to $2000 toward the cost of materials and supplies for your Divisional work?

 CBD accepts proposals for divisional projects in the fall and spring semesters.

-The 2018 fall deadline for grant proposals is Thursday, October 18, at 4 p.m.
+The 2019 spring deadline for grant proposals is Thursday, March 28, at noon.

 Proposals should be handed in to the Cognitive Science office in Adele Simmons Hall.
 Emailed applications will not be accepted.